ardanwan/CLS-Hackathon/Computational Biology/Assignment.md

 | Necrosis (p)      | A, A | B, C |
 | Apoptosis (1 − p) | C, B | D, D |

+We specify the payoffs of the neutrophil game asfollows:
+A = −c<sup>Necrosis</sup>
+B = −cNecrosis þ bApoptosis
+C = bApoptosis
+D = 2bApoptosis